Amua/CrypTool-VS2015/README.md

 The long-term goal of this project is to refactor all the legacy code so that CrypTool is no longer dependent on a set of deprecated libraries, but instead using a to-be-implemented OpenSSL-based abstraction layer.

-This repository contains four main branches: master, stable, unstable, and experimental.
+This repository contains two main branches: **master** and **experimental**.

-- The **master** branch does not contain any code, it simply contains this README file for the project, a README file for developers, a TODO list, and a license file.
-- The **stable** branch contains a stable version of the code, therefore it will stay empty until the code is considered stable.
-- The **unstable** branch contains code which can be compiled, but the runtime behavior in some areas is undefined due to the fact that a lot of temporarily deactivated legacy code has not been refactored yet.
+- The **master** branch contains code which can be compiled successfully.
+However, due to the nature of this project, not even the code in the master branch can really be considered stable before all refactoring is finished.
-- The **experimental** branch is a constant work in progress, most probably the code in this branch will not compile successfully.
+- The **experimental** branch contains the most recent features and fixes, therefore the code may not even compile successfully.
+As soon as a certain degree of stability is reached, this branch is continuously merged into the master branch.

 Please take a look at the DEVELOPERS document if you're interested in contributing.